wenbobao/PPiOS-Rename/README.md

 -------------
 The basic process is:

+1. Ensure all local source code changes have been committed
-1. Build the program
+2. Build the program
-2. Analyze the program
+3. Analyze the program
-3. Obfuscate the sources
+4. Obfuscate the sources
-4. Build the program again
+5. Build the program again

 For your first time using *PPiOS-CG,* the following script (adjusted for your project) will perform the Analyze step: